Deloris Frimpong Manso

-Deloris Frimpong Manso, popularly known as "Delay", is an entrepreneur, television and radio show host, producer, public speaker and Women's Advocate in Ghana.
+Deloris Frimpong Manso, (born June 25 1982) popularly known as "Delay", is an entrepreneur, television and radio show host, producer, public speaker and Women's Advocate in Ghana.
+She has her secondary school education at Aburi Senior High School and continued to Methodist University College, Ghana.

 Career

 Radio and Television

-Delay started her broadcasting career as a Presenter with Life FM in Nkawkaw in the Eastern Region of Ghana at the age of 17 in 1999.
+Delay started her broadcasting career as a presenter with Life FM in Nkawkaw in the Eastern Region of Ghana at the age of 17 in 1999.
 Delay later moved to Top Radio in 2005 in the capital, Accra where she worked until 2007. taking over the mid-morning show on that station.
 She was later hired by the newly established Oman FM in 2007, she stayed here until 2016.

-Whilst she was working with Oman FM, Delay started her own television program, the Delay Show in 2008 on TV3.
+Whilst she was working with Oman FM, Delay started her own television program, the Delay Show in 2008 on TV3 and she became a household name.
 In 2011, she wrote and produced the household television series, Afia Schwarzenegger.
 Her television production company, Maxgringo Productions brought out yet another television series Cocoa Brown, a story loosely based on the true life of herself.
+She owns a company that produces mackerel and sardines.

 Public speaking

 Delay has also been engaged in public speaking, often sharing her life experiences to encourage women and the youth to strive to excel in life.
 She was in 2018 one of the main speakers at the 2018 International Youth Empowerment Summit (iYES) conference held at the National Theatre.
 Since then, Delay has spoken at a number of events, including the 2nd Women’s CEO Summit as the main speaker; the event featured women occupying positions of responsibility sharing their life experiences on one platform to motivate others.
+Against all challenges, her narrative serves as a source of motivation for young individuals and entrepreneurs across the nation.
+She stands as a role model, often referred to as the "Oprah Winfrey" of the Ghanaian broadcast media sector.
 Delay also uses her life as an Entrepreneur, owning a company that produces Delay Mackerel and Sardines to motivate the youth and women to believe in themselves and to strive to establish their own businesses.